 Injured workers have electrotherapy choices.

 AxioBionics can provide injured workers with two forms of electrotherapy.
-One way is with traditional electrotherapy using adhesive electrodes on the skin to transmit electrical impulses to areas of pain.
+One way is with traditional electrical stimulation using adhesive electrodes on the skin to transmit electrical impulses to areas of pain.

-The second method applies electrodes to areas of the body with an electrode-embedded suit (Wearable Therapy®).
-Both systems have their advantages, but each patient will undergo an evaluation to determine the system most effective for the patient.
+The second method applies electrodes to areas of the body by integrating them into wearable devices (Wearable Therapy®).
+Both systems have their advantages, so each patient undergoes an evaluation to determine which system will be most effective for them.

 With less pain, the injured worker may have improved capacity to work.

 - Patient may be able to sit, stand, or walk longer distances without having to stop the activity